Majority Voting for Directors

 CII corporate governance policy on majority voting for directors

-Learn about CII's annual letter-writing campaign urging boards not to reappoint "zombie" directors (members only)
+CII annual letter-writing campaign urging boards not to reappoint "zombie" directors (members only)